aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/bulk-email-sending/_index.md

 ## Step 3: Add Aspose.Email for Java library

-Download the Aspose.Email for Java library from the official download link:
+Download the Aspose.Email for Java library from the download link:

 [Aspose.Email for Java Download](https://releases.aspose.com/email/java/)